The Grocers’ Plural

 +1 on reading Eats, Shoots and Leaves.

-6. Luther Von Ruckerson responds:
+6. Luther Von Ruckerson says:

 I call it the “rural plural”.
 I see it on signs in small towns all the time.